-Which Insurance Policy Covers an Eye Injury or Disease?
+Which Insurance Policy Covers Eye Disease or Eye Injury?

 What Does Vision Insurance Cover?

-Vision insurance usually covers a percentage of the following basic services:
+Vision insurance usually covers a percentage of these basic services:

 - Eyeglass lenses